 All three flavors of Revit also provide tools that enable you to track revisions you make to your project.
 You can create a sequence of revisions and you can draw revision clouds around elements in your project that have changed.
-You can use revision tags to annotate the revision clouds, and then display the revisions in schedules that appear in the title block of each project sheet.
+You can use revision tags to notate the revision clouds, and then display the revisions in schedules that appear in the title block of each project sheet.

 The first step in using revision tracking is to set up the revision table.
 Revit provides tools for this.
-In the Project Settings panel of the Manage ribbon, choose Settings > Sheet Issues/Revisions.
+From the Settings menu, choose Revisions.
 Then, in the Revisions dialog, select the method you want to use to track revisions.